HungNguyenDev1511/Car-detection-serving-model/streaming/README_streaming.md

 </div>

 - You can start the docker-compose file (You can skip this step when you run it successfully in step 1)
-- Then, you can access https://localhost:9021 (9021 is the port of control center Kafka)
+- Then, you can access https://localhost:9021 (9021 is the port for the Kafka Control Center)
-- Click on the topic tab - for example, you can follow like image below
+- Click on the 'Topics' tab—for example, you can follow the steps shown in the image below
 ![Topic Tab](https://github.com/HungNguyenDev1511/Car-detection-serving-model/blob/refactor/images/topic_tab.png)
-- Click on the topic name (in this case image 0) you can see the message
+- Click on the topic name (in this case, image 0) to view the messages
 ![Messege](https://github.com/HungNguyenDev1511/Car-detection-serving-model/blob/refactor/images/messenger.png)
 # Note
-- You need to add the connector to Kafka so the message can be sent to Postgres.
-I add the example config in the connect-timescaledb-sink.json file
+- You need to add the connector to Kafka so that the messages can be sent to PostgreSQL.
+I've provided an example configuration in the connect-timescaledb-sink.json file
 ![Connector] (https://github.com/HungNguyenDev1511/Car-detection-serving-model/blob/refactor/images/connector.png)

-Finally, you can check it by opening PostgresSQl and calling the data from SQL to train
+Finally, you can verify it by opening PostgreSQL and querying the data with SQL for training